The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-After the installation and commissioning of the full system of 28 diamond sensors, in 2019 the DCU firmware was modified, to allow a faster abort cycle: $2.5$~$\mu$s instead of $10$~$\mu$s, as described in section~\ref{sec:radmon_ba}.
-As a result of the experience and improvements, the full system has been recently operated with $24$ diamond detectors in monitor mode (in the most sensitive $36$~nA range) and four beam-pipe diamond sensors dedicated to abort requests (in the $4.5$~mA range), providing effective protection to both VXD and QCS magnets.
+After the installation and commissioning of the full system of 28 diamond sensors, in 2019 the DCU firmware was modified, to allow a faster abort cycle: \qty{2.5}{\us} instead of \qty{10}{\us}, as described in section~\ref{sec:radmon_ba}.
+As a result of the experience and improvements, the full system was recently operated with $24$ diamond detectors in monitor mode (in the most sensitive \qty{36}{\nA} range) and four beam-pipe diamond sensors dedicated to abort requests (in the \qty{4.5}{\mA} range), providing effective protection to both VXD and QCS magnets.
 The diamond system issued 305 beam-abort requests in 2019, and 655 beam-abort requests in the first semester of 2020.
-Two abort thresholds have been recently applied in parallel: \begin{itemize} \item ``very fast'': $4$~mrad integrated in a moving time-window of $10$~$\mu$s, updated and compared with threshold every $2.5$~$\mu$s; \item ``fast'': $40$~mrad integrated in a moving time-window of $1$~ms, with the same abort cycle. \end{itemize} The ``very fast'' threshold detects sudden large spikes in beam losses, while the ``fast'' threshold is meant to catch a slower building up of unwanted radiation doses.
+Two abort thresholds were recently applied in parallel: \begin{itemize} \item ``very fast'': \qty{4}{mrad} integrated in a moving time-window of \qty{10}{\us}, updated and compared with threshold every \qty{2.5}{\us}; \item ``fast'': \qty{40}{mrad} integrated in a moving time-window of \qty{1}{\ms}, with the same abort cycle. \end{itemize} The ``very fast'' threshold detects sudden large spikes in beam losses, while the ``fast'' threshold is meant to catch a slower building up of unwanted radiation doses.
 Most aborts were of the ``very fast'' type.

-Data from the most sensitive ``range 0'' (section~\ref{sec:radmon_ba}) diamond sensors, read out at $10$~Hz, have also been used to set up ``injection inhibit'' algorithms, to veto continuous injection when it gives too large radiation doses.
+Data from the most sensitive ``range 0'' (section~\ref{sec:radmon_ba}) diamond sensors, read out at \qty{10}{\Hz}, have also been used to set up ``injection inhibit'' algorithms, to veto continuous injection when it results in large radiation doses.

-The $10$~Hz data are also used for the measurement of integrated radiation doses.
+The \qty{10}{\Hz} data are also used for the measurement of integrated radiation doses.
 The integrated dose is underestimated, if range 0 is saturated during the short injection time intervals.
 An upgrade program to improve the dynamic range of the diamond electronics and to avoid or mitigate such saturation effects is now considered.

-The temperature monitoring by \acrshort{NTC} and \acrshort{FBG} on \acrshort{FOS} sensors (section~\ref{sec:temp_mon}) has been in operation without failures since their installation.
+The temperature monitoring by \acrshort{NTC} and \acrshort{FBG} on \acrshort{FOS} sensors (section~\ref{sec:temp_mon}) was in operation without failures since their installation.
 Archived monitor data provided useful correlations with the detector operation conditions.
 Hardware interlock signals on preset temperature thresholds behaved as expected.